developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: Learn More
  - image-location: right
    title: "DataWedge 'Wake Up and Scan' Makes Scanning Faster"
-   subtitle: New in DataWedge 8.1
+   subtitle: New in Zebra DataWedge 8.1
    description: With DataWedge, instantly capture barcodes with the press of the scan button, eliminating delays and improving productivity.
 DataWedge provides the capability for any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
    url: /datawedge/latest/guide/about/
    button_text: Learn More